 A strong community and a thriving democracy

 Strong community voices are vital to a thriving democracy.
 The community needs free speech to advocate for positive social change and to hold those in power accountable.
 The community sector must be free to advocate for social justice, even when this means criticising government decisions.
 We’ve seen community representatives be locked out of decision-making and community voices face intimidation, harassment, funding cuts, and unnecessary regulations.
-A good government would make sure that community representatives are included in major decisions and that community voices are supported.
+At the same time, current policy advisory arrangements are failing to rise to pressing challenges, including deep and persistent poverty, climate change and future health financing.
+To revitalise the policy reform process, good government would modernise government policy making processes, to make sure that social, environmental and economic policy expertise is harnessed and that community representatives are included in major decisions.